 Seventy-six percent of human resource leaders say onboarding practices are underutilized in their organization, according to an onboarding study that involved over 350 companies.1 Another study conducted by CareerBuilder indicated that 36 percent of organizations don’t offer employees a formal onboarding process.2

 Ineffective or absent onboarding can wreak havoc on a company’s performance, causing problems including low sales, poor customer service and satisfaction, and inefficient internal processes that cost your company time and money.
-This is especially true of financial services businesses that are in specialized, highly-regulated and high-stakes fields.
+This is especially true of financial services training for businesses that are in specialized, highly-regulated and high-stakes fields.

 Finance companies often have multiple services, products, and processes that employees and agents must become familiar with during onboarding.
 They may also be specialized in certain industries, handling large amounts of money, and dealing with tight regulations - all of which affect employees and their performance.
 When initial financial services training is inadequate, new hires go without the skills and knowledge that are critical to their success.